How to Get Your License and Start Practicing Optometry in Massachusetts

 4. They will then notify you when they have scheduled your law test.
 Review important information for this exam here.

 5. After you take the law test (consists of 25 multiple choice questions), you should receive a letter with your license number in the mail.
 This will allow you to practice optometry in Massachusetts and prescribe glasses and contact lenses.
 To prescribe medications you need to apply for controlled substance registration.

 6. Once you have your license number you can apply for Massachusetts Controlled Substances Registration.
 Download an application here, and send it in with the mentioned fee.
 Access an FAQ on this process here.
-You should receive your controlled substance number within 4-6 weeks.
-Use that number when prescribing medications.
+A Massachusetts Controlled Substance Registration for Optometrists can only be issued if you have your OD licensure first.

 7. Apply for an NPI number here: https://nppes.cms.hhs.gov/NPPES/Welcome.do.
 You will need this number to enroll as a Medicare provider and on private insurance plans.

 8. Apply to be a Medicare Provider through Medicare’s PECOS System: https://pecos.cms.hhs.gov/pecos/login.do#headingLv1.
 Please review the application carefully and call the number on the application if you have ANY questions.
 Any mistakes on the application may cause significant delays.